mvp-lab/marketplace/README.md

 ## MIT License

-Sharetribe is open source under the MIT license.
+Marketplace is open source under the MIT license.
 See [LICENSE](LICENSE) for details.